 Halal Joints Co-Founder

 Halal Joints App is London's No.1 award winning halal food finder app.
-The app launched in 2018 and plans to expand across different cities such as Tokyo and the New York.
-Halal Joints allows users to search deals, cuisines and see who's delivering.
+The app launched in 2018 and plans to expand across different cities such as Tokyo, and New York.
+Halal Joints allows users to search deals, cuisines, and see who is delivering.

 Halal Joints were experiencing a drop in downloads and less user engagement - the momentum was declining.